kwngo/asapp-chat/README.md

 Simple chat frontend built using Reactjs, Redux and ImmutableJS.

 # Future features
 - Infinite scroll: Currently all chat messages are kept in DOM even when they are out of view.
-This is highly efficient.
+This is highly inefficient.
 We should render only DOM nodes that user is able to see.
 - Message group by time: Many chat apps will group messages together by sending time rather than displaying an individual timestamp for each message.
 - Allow sending HTML content (eg. images, links)
 - Handle AJAX responses (eg. Show a message has successfully sent, Show a message that failed to send).